Stock market today: Asian stocks mostly higher after another set of records on Wall Street - ExBulletin

 Chemours fell 9.1% despite its results for the last quarter being better than those expected by analysts.
 It gave a forecast for profit before taxes and other items for the current quarter that was lower than analysts' expectations.

-Trump Media was also a loser. & Technology group.
+Trump Media & Technology Group was also a loser.
 The company behind former President Donald Trump's Truth Social fell 6.4% after climbing more than 14% in each of the past two days.
-Its shares have soared well beyond what critics say is reasonable for the loss-making company, driven by Trump fans and investors hoping to profit from the mania.
+His stock has done well beyond what critics say is reasonable for the loss-making company, driven by Trump fans and investors hoping to profit from this mania.

+The American stock market has been on an almost unstoppable run since the end of October, and the S&P 500 has just capped its fifth consecutive month of gains.
+It surged as the U.S. economy remained remarkably strong despite high interest rates aimed at keeping inflation in check.

+And as inflation hopefully continues to decline from its peak, the Federal Reserve has indicated it will do so. it is likely to reduce interest rates several times later this year.

 |